kejjy/lastfm/README.md

 # Last.fm Search

-A way to search for artists on last.fm for when you really don't want to use last.fm's website.s
+A way to search for artists on last.fm for when you really don't want to use last.fm's website

 Created using create-react-app & my brain.